 What does MythX cost?

 MythX has a free plan available to everyone.
 In addition, we also have our MythX Developer and Professional plans that include more features and deeper scans.
 We offer a 7 day free trial to our Developer and Professional users.
 Please see our Pricing page for more details.

-We accept both credit card, debit card, and cryptocurrency payments (exclusively in Dai, a stablecoin with a value pegged to the U.S. Dollar.
-Enterprise customers may be able to use other forms of payment.
+We accept both credit card, debit card, and cryptocurrency payments (exclusively in Dai) for our Developer and Professional plans.
+Enterprise customers will be invoiced.
 Please click the “Help” button below to contact us if you have questions about payment.

 Developing / integrating with MythX

 Building on MythX gives you access to the premier smart contract security analysis service that combines static code analysis, guided greybox fuzzing, and symbolic execution.
 You can focus on the user experience while we focus on providing the best security analysis engine possible.

 You can also earn a revenue share through your tool, with the share calculated based on the number of paying users who use your tool.
 We are planning to offer 25% of API revenues back to tool builders once our paid subscription plans go live.